cavazos-lab/PolyBench-ACC/README - Cuda-OpenCL.txt

 OpenCL:
 1. Set up PATH and LD_LIBRARY_PATH environment variables to point to OpenCL installation
-2. Set location of SDK in common.mk file in OpenCL folder
+2. Set location of SDK in common.mk file in utilities folder (in OpenCL directory)
 3. Run "make" in target folder(s) to generate executable(s)
 4. Run the generated .exe file(s).